judax/OculusMobileSDKHeadTracking/README.md

 ## Related Projects

-* [OculusMobileSDKHeadTrackingXWalkViewExtension](https://github.com/judax/OculusMobileSDKHeadTrackingXWalkViewExtension): A Crosswalk extension to expose the Oculus Mobile SDK Head Tracking in a JavaScript/browser based environment.
+* [OculusMobileSDKHeadTrackingXWalkViewExtension](https://github.com/judax/OculusMobileSDKHeadTrackingXWalkViewExtension): A Crosswalk extension to expose the Oculus Mobile SDK Head Tracking in a JavaScript/browser based environment based on the Crosswalk webview.
-* [OculusMobileSDKHeadTrackingCordovaPlugin](https://github.com/judax/cordova-plugin-oculusmobilesdkheadtracking.git): A Cordova plugin to expose the Oculus Mobile SDK Head Tracking in a JavaScript/browser based environment.
+* [OculusMobileSDKHeadTrackingCordovaPlugin](https://github.com/judax/cordova-plugin-oculusmobilesdkheadtracking.git): A Cordova plugin to expose the Oculus Mobile SDK Head Tracking in a JavaScript/browser based environment (under development, not fully functional yet).
-* [OculusMobileSDKHeadTrackingWebVR](https://github.com/judax/OculusMobileSDKHeadTrackingWebVR): A JavaScript file that injects the WebVR API using the underlying Oculus Mobile SDK Head Tracking mechanism exposed to JS through a Crosswalk extension or a Cordova plugin.
+* [OculusMobileSDKHeadTrackingWebVR](https://github.com/judax/OculusMobileSDKHeadTrackingWebVR): A JavaScript file that injects the WebVR API using the underlying Oculus Mobile SDK Head Tracking mechanism exposed to JS through the Crosswalk extension or the Cordova plugin.

 ## Other References